study1ng/Sudoku/readme.md

 # SudokuSolver
 A simple sudoku solver which supports such methods as:

 - Naked Single/pair/triple
 - Hidden Single/pair/triple
 - box-line reduction
 - X-Wing
 - XY-Wing

-Cuz I only can solve sudoku with these methods, so I only implemented these methods.# Sudoku
+Cuz I only can solve sudoku with these methods, so I only implemented these methods.

 ## Usage
 Make sure that cargo is installed on your system.